MicrosoftDocs/dataexplorer-docs/data-explorer/security-network-private-endpoint-create.md

 ---
-title: Create a Private Endpoints for Azure Data Explorer
+title: Create a private endpoint for Azure Data Explorer
-description: In this article, you'll learn how to create a private endpoint for Azure Data Explorer. ms.reviewer: eladb ms.topic: how-to ms.date: 03/30/2022
+description: In this article, you'll learn how to create a private endpoint for Azure Data Explorer. ms.reviewer: eladb ms.topic: how-to ms.date: 04/05/2022
 ---

 # Create a private endpoint for Azure Data Explorer